neutrinoceros/vac2fost/README.rst

 They can be installed with

     .. code-block:: bash

-        bash install_deps.sh
+        conda activate vac2fost
-        # this script will ask for user confirmation
+        bash install_deps.sh # this script will ask for user confirmation

 Then, if you wish to use ``vac2fost`` as a Python package, install it as